Rudxain/ideas/audio/README.md

 Ideas for mashups, remixes, bootlegs, original audio (usually music, but includes voice acting)

-## Edits

-- Sonic Unleashed - Cool Edge (Day), but with lag.
-This would be a good joke for a SiIvagunner rip
-- Cee Lo Green - Fuck You, but each slur is randomly replaced by the censored version ("Forget You")
-- Deltarune - Rude Buster, comparison with Pacman theme

 ## Remixes

 - BNA - In the past x DR - Don't Forget (leitmotif)